alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 Your fee will be refunded if your application is refused or you withdraw it.

-##Exporting controlled drugs for lethal injections
+##Exporting drugs used in execution by lethal injection

-You’ll need to get an additional licence to export to countries outside the EU any ‘short and intermediate acting barbiturate anaesthetic agents including, but not limited to’ the following controlled drugs:
+You need permission from the Export Control Organisation (ECO) to export outside the EU some drugs that may be used in lethal injections.
+These are ‘short and intermediate acting barbiturate anaesthetic agents’.

+This applies to drugs that are packaged for human or veterinary use, not raw materials that require further processing.
+The drugs are:

-- Amobarbital (CAS RN 57-43-2)
+- amobarbital (CAS RN 57-43-2)
-- Amobarbital sodium salt (CAS RN 64-43-7)
+- amobarbital sodium salt (CAS RN 64-43-7)
-- Pentobarbital (CAS RN 76-74-4)
+- pentobarbital (CAS RN 76-74-4)
-- Pentobarbital sodium salt (CAS 57-33-0)
+- pentobarbital sodium salt (CAS 57-33-0)
-- Secobarbital (CAS RN 76-73-3)
+- secobarbital (CAS RN 76-73-3)
-- Secobarbital sodium salt (CAS RN 309-43-3)
+- secobarbital sodium salt (CAS RN 309-43-3)
+- thiopental (CAS RN 76-75-5)
+- thiopental sodium salt (CAS RN 71-73-8), also known as thiopentone sodium

+###Exporting propofol to the US

+You’ll need a licence from ECO to export propofol from the UK to the US.

+ECO will refuse any application if either:

+- the stated use of the drug is execution
+- ECO considers that there is an unacceptable risk the drug will be diverted for use in execution

+##Apply for an export licence

+$CTA

+Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for an export licence.

+$CTA

+The [ECO reports and statistics website](https://www.exportcontroldb.bis.gov.uk) has information on how long licence applications usually take.

+[Question for SME: how much does it cost to get a licence?]

+ECO uses the [consolidated EU and national arms export licensing criteria](http://www.publications.parliament.uk/pa/cm201314/cmhansrd/cm140325/wmstext/140325m0001.htm#14032566000018) to decide whether to give a licence.

 ##Export controlled drugs to the Channel Islands